blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/customize-healthbar.md

 3. Redesign the atlas while preserving the required layout.
 4. Save it using the correct name in the `BarStyles` folder.
 5. If the style is `Classical` or `Segment`, create the matching `_Setting.txt` file.
-6. Open [Bar Settings] and select the new style ID from the matching bar type.
+6. Open [BarSettings] and select the new style ID from the matching bar type.
 7. Test the bar in preview and in gameplay to confirm alignment, text placement, and effect behavior.

 ---